markmitu/power-outage-cause-prediction/README.md

 - **Economic features**
- - `RES.PERCEN`
-   - Residential electricity consumption percentage of total load (quantitative)
+ - `RES.PERCEN`: Residential electricity consumption percentage of total load (quantitative)
- - `IND.PERCEN`
-   - Industrial electricity consumption percentage of total load (quantitative)
+ - `IND.PERCEN`: Industrial electricity consumption percentage of total load (quantitative)
- - `UTIL.CONTRI`
-   - Utility industry's contribution to the total GSP in the State (as %) (quantitative)
+ - `UTIL.CONTRI`: Utility industry's contribution to the total GSP in the State (as %) (quantitative)
- - `TOTAL.REALGSP`
-   - Real GSP contributed by all industries in a given state (measured in 2009 U.S dollars) (quantitative)
+ - `TOTAL.REALGSP`: Real GSP contributed by all industries in a given state (measured in 2009 U.S dollars) (quantitative)

 Of these 14 total features, 10 are quantitative/numeric, 2 are ordinal, and 2 are nominal/categorical.